-- The central Government's plan on how to find the sources to finance its programmatic expenditure commitments.
-It shows the source and amount of funds to be mobilized for the budget through various types of taxes such as value-added tax (VAT), excise tax, profit tax and other taxes and revenues. - ✤ A plan on how the Government intends to spend the money it mobilizes: which activities are to be funded and how the revenues will be distributed among all the different sectors, such as education, defense, health, social welfare and so forth. - A plan defining the limit for State debts and loans to be taken by the State.
-If spending is greater than revenue, the Government is required to borrow a specific amount of money to pay for services it plans to provide to its citizens as well as to repay the debts of previous periods. - The budget has an influence on the development of the national economy.
-Some types of expenditures-for example investments in education, science and infrastructure, and the introduction of new technology-may increase productivity, which in future will raise the income of citizens.
-On the other hand, taxes reduce the income of the population and leave them with less money to spend.
+- The central Government's plan on how to find the finances to fulfill its obligations.
+It shows the type and amount of funds that shall be mobilized from different taxes such as value-added tax (VAT), excise tax, profit tax and other taxes. - A plan on how the Government intends to spend the money it mobilizes: which activities are to be funded and how the revenues will be distributed among all the different sectors, such as education, defense, health, social welfare and so forth. - A plan defining the limits for State debts and loans to be taken by the State.
+If expenditure is greater than revenue, the Government is required to borrow a specific amount of money to pay for those planned services that should be provided to its citizens, as well as pay the debts of previous years. - The budget has an influence on the development of the national economy.
+Some types of expenditures for example investments in education, science and infrastructure, and introduction of a new technology may increase productivity which will raise the income of citizens in future.
+On the other hand, taxes reduce the populations' income and leave them with less money to spend.
 Therefore, the budget (receipts and expenditures) shall be balanced in a way to turn it into a strong leverage for the country's development. - The budget is affected by national economic processes.
-In particular, in periods of strong economic growth, business activity is greater, the volume of employment increases and as a result, the country's tax revenues grow, especially from the tax on incomes.
+In particular, in periods of strong economic growth, business activity is greater, employment increases and as a result, the country's tax revenues grow, especially from the tax on incomes.
 In such conditions, the Government is given an opportunity to fund more activities with its own resources.
-Therefore, the need for borrowing decreases.

-The budget provides an historical record and a strategic document.
-The budget includes information on the revenues and expenditures of previous years, and can be helpful in forecasting future spending.
+Therefore, the need for debts decreases. - The budget is a strategic document.
+It includes information on the revenues and expenditures of previous years and can be helpful in forecasting future spendings.